 Migrating D1 Code to D2

 There are many changes to the D programming language that affect migrating source code from D1 to D2.
 This is an outline of changes to look for and a guide to how to modify the code.
-See D 2.0 Enhancements for a complete list of changes to the language.

 This document is incomplete.